istiuak-0/iocraft/README.md

 </script>
 ```

+If `obtainNew` or `obtainRawNew` is called outside of a setup context then the lifecycle hooks are silently skipped.

 **Available interfaces:** `OnMounted` · `OnUnmounted` · `OnUpdated` · `OnBeforeMount` · `OnBeforeUpdate` · `OnBeforeUnmount` · `OnErrorCaptured` · `OnActivated` · `OnDeactivated` · `OnRenderTracked` · `OnRenderTriggered` · `OnServerPrefetch` · `OnScopeDispose`

-> Lifecycle hooks do not run for global singletons resolved via `obtain` — those have no component context to bind to.
+> Lifecycle hooks do not run for global singletons resolved via `obtain` or `obtainRaw` — those have no component context to bind to.

----

 ## Router Integration

-Pass your router to the plugin and iocraft registers a built-in `Nav` service — a flat reactive wrapper over `vue-router`.
-No need to call `useRouter()` and `useRoute()` separately.
+iocraft provides a built-in `Nav` service that exposes all routing features as a plain injectable service — no need to call `useRouter()` and `useRoute()` separately.
+To enable it, pass your router when registering the plugin:

 ```ts
 app.use(iocraft, { router })
 ```
+Once registered, `Nav` is available as a global singleton anywhere in your app:

 ```vue
 <script setup lang="ts">